 The Fund does not provide benefits for graduate programs, except for unemployed miners under approved circumstances.

 The online application cannot be submitted without either digital signatures or the Participant/Applicant Signature form.
-The deadline for submitting your completed application for the 2025-2026 school year is May 16, 2025.

-All applicants need to provide their latest official transcript to the Fund no later than June 1.
-This timetable should allow most applicants to get an official transcript that includes the spring semester.
-If you are unable to upload your official transcript with your application, you will need to follow this process to upload your official transcript by the deadline:
+If you are unable to upload your official transcript when you submit your application, you will need to follow this process to upload your official transcript to the Submittable site by the deadline:

-If you are using a service which will only email the official transcript directly to the Fund, please send the transcript to admin@tandefund.org or mail to the Fund office.
+If you are using a service which will only email the official transcript directly to the Fund, please have your transcript sent to admin@tandefund.org.

 Benefits from the Fund are provided to eligible applicants based on the recommendation and approval of a selection panel.
 The panel will make its decisions based on the information provided about the: